Search and Hit Enter

 Roll out the dough into a rectangle just long enough it can be folded into thirds.
 Next, fold the top third of the dough down onto the middle third, then the bottom third up over the middle third.
 This is known is a business letter fold.
 Repeat this process three times, with a little trick before the last fold.

-The dough will most likely break apart the first two folds – this is to be expected.
+The dough will most likely break apart during the first two folds – this is to be expected.
 It will hopefully stay in tact as you fold it on the final turn, but don’t stress too much if it doesn’t.
 You have still folded lots of little butter chunks into the dough.

 Onto our little trick: just before you fold the scone dough for the third and final time, flip over the rolled out rectangle of dough.
-Dust it off for excess flour, then lightly brush the entire rectangle with milk.
-Gluten free dough doesn’t stick to itself very well, and I find that it can result in scones that are disjointed and not attached to each other.
+Dust off the excess flour, then lightly brush the entire rectangle with milk.
+Gluten free dough doesn’t stick to itself very well and I find that it can result in scones that are disjointed and not attached to each other.
 The milk helps glue all the layers together so that the scone grow upwards instead of sliding sideways.
 Next, we can complete the last fold and have a sturdy rectangle of dough.

 Now that your gluten free scone dough is laminated, it is time to chill it again before cutting the scones.